 Run lab activities

-Faculty colleagues at NC State have already developed ways to run lab activities at a distance.
-Here are some examples of the solutions they have created.
+- Faculty colleagues at NC State have already developed ways to run lab activities at a distance.
+Here are some examples of the solutions they have created:

 Foster communication and collaboration among students

-- G Suite – The various tools in Google’s G Suite are designed with collaboration in mind, and they can be useful for students who need to work together on projects.
+- Google Drive/G Suite – The various tools in Google’s G Suite are designed with collaboration in mind, and they can be useful for students who need to work together on projects.
 Productivity apps such as Docs, Sheets, and Slides allow shared editing of documents and other files, Drive allows file and folder sharing, and Hangouts provides easy-to-use live video and text chat for collaborators.

 - Zoom – Students can also use the Zoom web conferencing platform in a variety of collaborative ways, such as holding online group meetings, participating in online discussions in real time, or delivering online presentations.
 A Zoom session can include audio, video, screen sharing, text chat, and more, and Zoom meetings can be recorded for later viewing.
 Divide your students into Breakout Rooms during a class Zoom meeting to allow them to collaborate in small groups.

 - Moodle Assignment activity – The Assignment activity in Moodle provides a space where students can submit work and instructors can provide feedback and assign grades.
 Assignments can be configured to support a wide variety of instructional needs, including group work and blind grading.
 Student submissions can take the form of submitted files, text entered directly into Moodle, or audio recordings.